Seb2lyon/Py-Health/README.md

 This app is able to calculate the BMI of every people aged from 1 year old.

+Only the standard library is used, so no need to install other dependencies.

-I'm still on the way of developping it... so don't hesitate to give me advices or help me to improve the scripts.
+I'm still on the way of developping it... don't hesitate to give me advices or help me to improve the scripts.

 Be safe :-)